 About the Business

 McDonald’s is the world’s leading global foodservice retailer with over 36,000 locations in over 100 countries.
-More than 80% of McDonald’s restaurants worldwide are owned and operated by independent local business men and women.
+More than 80% of McDonald’s restaurants worldwide are owned and operated by independent local businessmen and women.
 McDonald’s and its franchisees employ 1.9 million people worldwide.

 The Business Challenges

 McDonald’s is famous for cheeseburgers and fries, but with 1.5 million customers a day, and each transaction producing 20 to 30 data points, it has also become a technology organization.
 With all that data available for use, McDonald’s wanted to build a complete perspective of a customer’s lifetime value, with visibility into each step of their journey.
-Understanding likes and dislikes based on data analysis would provide McDonald’s the opportunity to improve customer experience at a variety of intersections globally.
+Understanding likes and dislikes based on data analysis would provide McDonald’s the opportunity to improve the customer experience at a variety of intersections globally.

 McDonald’s, with its multi-national reach, generates and collects an abundance of data.
 Creating insight from that data required a new approach to data management to ensure flexibility and scalability.
-The technology necessary to accomplish McDonald’s analytics goals is both cost effective and efficient in the cloud – key catalysts for initiating the project within McDonald’s groups, gaining buy-in from key stakeholders, and engaging the business quickly.
+The technology necessary to accomplish McDonald’s analytics goals is both cost-effective and efficient in the cloud – key catalysts for initiating the project within McDonald’s groups, gaining buy-in from key stakeholders, and engaging the business quickly.

 With so much data available, and the goal of improving customer experience as motivation, McDonald’s France prioritized three types of data sources – sales, speed of service, and customer experience.
 While collecting, aggregating, and cleaning data is a huge feat on its own, McDonald’s France also had to navigate a high level of data integration complexity.

 As an omnichannel restaurant, McDonald’s juggles information from point of sales systems with sales happening online, offline, and across dozens of different locations.
 Data sources include multiple data vendors, mobile apps, loyalty programs, customer relationship management (CRM) systems, and other digital interfaces.
-Combined in one digital ecosystem, this data is the force that drives the entire customer journey.
-Once consolidated, the opportunity is to find correlation between the customer data that transforms the puzzle into a holistic view of the customer experience.
+Combined with one digital ecosystem, this data is the force that drives the entire customer journey.
+Once consolidated, the opportunity is to find a correlation between the customer data that transforms the puzzle into a holistic view of the customer experience.